Is Merida safe for new travelers to Mexico?

-Mexico will always gets a bad rap because of drug and gang-related crime, which are not uncommon.
-Just look at places such as Sinaloa.
+Mexico will always get a bad rap because of drug and gang-related crime, which are not uncommon.
+Just look at places such as Sinaloa and Sonora.

 However, that doesn’t mean every city has those issues.
 There’s little risk of something bad happening to you if you to travel to Merida.

 Safety in Merida is super high.
 That doesn’t mean it’s perfect, but you won’t be fearing for your life in any moment (if you look after yourself).

 But, how safe is Merida (Mexico) when it comes to petty crime?

 Pickpocketing is an issue as it often is in Mexico and there are areas you’ll need to avoid.
 Other than that, you won’t be exposed to much danger.

 If you want more proof of safety, why not take a quick read of this list that contains the safest cities in Mexico and see which comes first?